 Qualified high school scholars are eligible for The Honors College beginning with their first enrollment at OSU as freshmen.
-Eligibility is based on a composite ACT score of 27-29 and a high school grade-point average of 3.75 or higher, or an ACT score of 30 or higher with a 3.50 high school grade-point average.
-Students other than new freshmen may enter the Honors Program if they have a cumulative grade-point average of at least 3.25.
+Eligibility is based on a minimum composite ACT score of 27 and a high school grade-point average of 3.75 or higher.
+Students other than new freshmen may enter the Honors Program if they have an OSU and a cumulative grade-point average that satisfies the requirements specified by the Honors College.
 Students should contact The Honors College, 509 Edmon Low Library, for eligibility forms.

 Honors Recognition.
 The General Honors Award is earned by completing a minimum of 21 honors credit hours with grades of "A" or "B." At least three honors credit hours must be completed in each of four of the following areas: (1) English, speech communication and foreign languages (2000 level or higher), (2) humanities, (3) mathematics, statistics and computer science, (4) natural science, (5) social science, and (6) other courses with honors credit.
-Three of the

-21 credit hours must be in a special honors seminar or an interdisciplinary honors course.
+Three of the 21 credit hours must be in a special honors seminar or an interdisciplinary honors course.
 A 3.50 or higher cumulative grade-point average is required at the time of the award.
 Completion of the General Honors Award is noted on the student's official transcript.